XanaduAI/Xanadu-Quantum-Codebook/nodes/H.6/Lesson.md

 Instead, it is a sum of unitaries with coefficients, aka a linear combination of unitaries.
 This is where the name comes from!
-Thus, we need to genralize our circuit from sums to linear combinations.
+Thus, we need to generalize our circuit from sums to linear combinations.
 In fact, this will also work for time evolution with Hamiltonians of the form